punit-j/bridge-relayer-rust/README.md

 The Eth account should be created in the Goerli network and you should get some Goerli Eth to this account.
 Tokens will be minted automatically.

-The private key for the NEAR test account should be stored in `~/.near-credentials/testnet/spectrebridge.testnet.json`
+The private key for the NEAR test account should be stored in `~/.near-credentials/testnet/fastbridge.testnet.json`

 ### Environment variables
 Also for running tests the following environment variables should be set up
 * `ETH_GOERLI_INFURA_API_KEY` -- API KEY in Infura for eth url rpc
 * `PATH_TO_RAINBOW_BRIDGE_REP` -- local path to cloned rainbow bridge  repo.
 For example `/home/olga/Aurora/rainbow-bridge`
-* `SPECTRE_BRIDGE_ETH_PRIVATE_KEY` -- private key for you testing ETH account in goerli network
+* `FAST_BRIDGE_ETH_PRIVATE_KEY` -- private key for you testing ETH account in goerli network
 * `ETHERSCAN_API_KEY` -- API key in EtherSacan https://etherscan.io/apis

 In the beginning of the `tests/integration_tests.rs` file you